Tpj-root/isro/Quiz_Assessment.md

-c.The acceleration of fast solar wind.  ??
+Ans: c.The acceleration of fast solar wind.  ?? b.

-b.
 The generation of high-speed solar wind streams.   ??